sericaia/www/content/blogposts/20200608_making-my-website-accessible.md

 The two quick wins I would recommend everyone to fix in their personal or professional projects are:

 - Contrasts, particularly relevant for visually impaired people;
-- Using the right HTML elements, that held people that rely on assistive technologies to read content but also helps any other person to jump between elements (e.g. I've seen a lot of code creating buttons that are not `button` elements).
+- Using the right HTML elements, that help people that rely on assistive technologies to read content but also helps any other person to jump between elements (e.g. I've seen a lot of code creating buttons that are not `button` elements).

 I also felt that clues which are interesting from a design perspective can be really confusing for someone that relies on a screen reader only and using icons are a great example of that.